 You can also edit particular blocks from the front end of your site.
 Hover over any of them so that the pen icon appears, click it, and then do a second click on Configure block.

-As a final point on Drupal blocks in this tutorial, you should know that you can also create your own custom blocks.
-This can make sense if, for example, you have information that you want to display in different areas of your site.
-This could be the opening hours of your business or a particular piece of news you want visitors to see.
+You can also create your own custom blocks.
+This is useful if you have information that you want to display in different areas of your site – like business opening hours, a promotional banner, or a particular announcement you want visitors to see.

-Here, hit Add custom block to get to this screen:
+Here, hit Add custom block to get to the editor:

 Enter a block description so that you and other administrators know what it is about.
 Then, enter the content you want the block to display in the editor below.

 Once you are done, save your custom block.
-When you do, you can then assign it to different regions on your site in the same way as other blocks.
+You can then assign it to different regions on your site in the same way as other blocks.

-In Drupal’s case, the new editor is called Layout Builder and is one of the core modules, however, it is not installed by default.
-To remedy that, in the list of modules under Extend, look for Layout Builder and Layout Discovery.
+Layout Builder is a core module, but it is not installed by default.
+To enable it, go to Extend, look for Layout Builder and Layout Discovery.

 Tick both boxes, scroll to the bottom and hit Install.

-Once the Layout Builder is active, you still need to configure what content you want to use it for.
-For that, go to Structure > Content Types.
+Once Layout Builder is active, you need to configure which content types should use it.
+Go to Structure > Content Types.

 Get to Know the Drupal Layout Editor